Leaving Certificate (Ireland)

+The senior cycle is due to be reformed between 2025 and 2029, with all subjects having a 40% project assessment, separate to the traditional written examinations in June which would be worth the remaining 60%.

 Programmes

 There are three distinct programmes that can be followed.
 While the outcomes of each programme are quite distinct, each is intended to reinforce the principles of secondary education – to prepare the student for education, society and work.

 Established Leaving Certificate

 The Established Leaving Certificate, introduced in 1924, is the most common programme taken.
-A minimum of six subjects are examined, including compulsory Irish.
+A minimum of five subjects are examined, including compulsory Irish.
 Exemption from the mandatory study of the Irish language is described in Circular M10/94 (Department of Education, Ireland, 1994) and the exemption can be acquired because of time spent living abroad or a learning disability such as dyslexia.
 Most students take seven subjects.

 Leaving Certificate Vocational Programme

 The Leaving Certificate Vocational Programme, introduced as a more practical "hands-on" complement to the conventional Leaving Certificate, is similar to the established programme.

 Leaving Certificate Applied

 The Leaving Certificate Applied, another variant of the traditional Leaving Certificate, is taken to prepare the student for adult and working life.